Blog Post December 5, 2025 | 15 minute read

 Translation and localization at enterprise scale

 In general, AI is at its best when it handles the complex, repetitive tasks that exhaust our mere human analysts.
-It frees them up to focus on strategic decisions about data architecture and business rules.
+It frees them up to focus on strategic decisions about data architecture, digital commerce and overall business rules.

 2. Composable PIM architecture is replacing monolithic systems

-Many organizations end up with a patchwork of point solutions - one system for product data, another for digital assets, a third for syndication.
-While each tool excels individually, getting them to work together becomes a constant challenge.
+Many organizations end up relying on a patchwork of point solutions - one system for product data, another for digital asset management, a third for syndication.
+Each tool may excel in its specific role, but getting them to work together can be a constant challenge.

-Composable architecture follows MACH principles: Microservices, API-first, Cloud-native and Headless.
-These may sound like tech buzzwords to some, but they represent a fundamental shift in how you build data infrastructure.
+Composable architecture flips this model on its head by embracing MACH principles: Microservices, API-first, Cloud-native and Headless.
+These may sound like tech buzzwords to some, but they represent a fundamental shift in how modern data infrastructure is built.

-• Microservices let you replace individual components without touching the entire system
+• Microservices: Provides modular scalability by letting you replace individual components without overhauling the entire system

-• Cloud-native architecture provides the scalability your growing product catalog demands
+• Cloud-native architecture: Provides the elasticity needed to support your growing product catalog demands and multichannel syndication

 Reducing vendor lock-in risks